Cypherock/cysync-desktop/cysync/src/constants/markdown/terms.md

 You are deemed to be fully aware of all the legal norms and technical constraints relating to the proof-of-stake and proof-of-work blockchains, and to the Services.
 You acknowledge that you have been warned of the following associated risks:

-**Regulatory changes**
+**Regulatory changes**.
-`-` Blockchain technologies are subject to continuous regulatory changes and scrutiny around the world, including but not limited to anti-money laundering and financial regulations.
+Blockchain technologies are subject to continuous regulatory changes and scrutiny around the world, including but not limited to anti-money laundering and financial regulations.
 You acknowledge that certain Services, including their availability, could be impacted by one or more regulatory requirements.

-**Tax**
-`-` Transactions in Crypto Assets, or more generally Crypto Assets events, including but not limited to exchanges, air-drops, forks, and gains arising from staking, may be considered tax events according to the legislations under which you are subject to taxation.
+**Tax**.
+Transactions in Crypto Assets, or more generally Crypto Assets events, including but not limited to exchanges, air-drops, forks, and gains arising from staking, may be considered tax events according to the legislations under which you are subject to taxation.
 These rules may be unclear or subject to change, and you are therefore encouraged to consult your own tax or accounting adviser before doing Crypto Assets events.

-**Technology**
-`-` Users understand that some of the technology supported or made available through the Services are new, untested and outside of Cypherock’s control.
+**Technology**.
+Users understand that some of the technology supported or made available through the Services are new, untested and outside of Cypherock’s control.
 Advances in cryptography, or other technical advances such as the development of quantum computers, could present risks to blockchain networks which could result in the theft or loss of Crypto Assets.
 Other adverse changes in market forces or in the technology, broadly construed, may prevent or compromise Cypherock’s performance under these Terms.

-**Cybersecurity**
-`-` Hackers or other groups or organizations may attempt to interfere with Cypherock’s products and information systems in several ways, including without limitation denial of service attacks, side-channel attacks, spoofing, smurfing, malware attacks, or consensus-based attacks.
+**Cybersecurity**.
+Hackers or other groups or organizations may attempt to interfere with Cypherock’s products and information systems in several ways, including without limitation denial of service attacks, side-channel attacks, spoofing, smurfing, malware attacks, or consensus-based attacks.

 There may be additional risks that we have not foreseen or identified in these Terms.
 Before you use our Services, you are strongly encouraged to carefully assess whether your financial situation and risk tolerance are compatible with such use.